 a) The MOA shall maintain records and comply with systems and processes so approved in accordance with BSCP537 to commission, recommission, remove, replace or reprogram Meters and shall inform its Associated Supplier, its Associated Data Collector and the LDSO of the nature and date of any related work carried out within such time as shall allow its Associated Data Collector to carry out its obligations to ensure that correct data is taken into Initial Volume Allocation Runs.

-b) The MOA shall carry out a proving test / re-test for each Half Hourly SVA Metering System, that it is responsible for, in accordance with and in the circumstances described in Section 8.3.
+b) Other than Metering Systems assigned to Measurement Class F, the MOA shall carry out a proving test / re-test for each Half Hourly SVA Metering System, that it is responsible for, in accordance with and in the circumstances described in Section 8.3.

 c) Where required by its Associated Supplier, the MOA shall set Non Half Hourly SVA Metering Systems which incorporate a clock or teleswitch with a timing mechanism to switch at a time consistent with a valid combination of Standard Settlement Configuration and Time Pattern Regime derived from Market Domain Data with an Average Fraction of Yearly Consumption valid for the GSP Group to which the SVA Metering System belongs.